PaoloConte/kotlin-itsok/README.md

 ### This library
 This library aims to provide the best of both worlds, by providing a `Result` type that can be used with any type of error, and a set of extension functions to make it easier to work with it.
 Furthermore, it provides two additional interfaces, `ItsOk` and `ItsError` which allow you to avoid wrapping results into `Ok` and `Error` objects, for cleaner and more efficient code.
+Both the error and ok types can be a single class or multiple classes that all inherit from `ItsOk` and `ItsError`, especially useful to define in a sealed interface or sealed class.
 See the example below to understand how it works.

 ## Example